 Elephants are the only mammals that can't jump.

-Giraffes have no vocal chords.
+Giraffes have no vocal cords.

 Cats can hear ultrasound.